 It’s always advisable to avoid travel if you’re sick.
 Until the world has a better handle on how far this virus has spread and what to do about it, travel of all sorts should ideally be kept to a minimum.
 Follow the instructions given by the government and keep yourself and your family safe.
 Do not visit anyone and don’t invite anyone to your home.
 This is the only way to stop the community spread of the disease.

 Stay at your home, don’t go outside unless it is not necessary.
 Keep an eye on your children and engage them in indoor activities.
 Many people find it difficult to spend time in their homes but there are so many things that we can do to make the best use of these days.
-Here are some of the best ways to utilise your time during the lockdown to promote prevention is the only cure.
+Here are some of the best ways to utilize your time during the lockdown to promote prevention is the only cure.

 SEEKING MEDICAL CARE

 If you have any of the above-mentioned symptoms seek medical care.
 Do not take unprescribed medicine.
-The government have shared helpline numbers to help people who are sick.
+The government has shared helpline numbers to help people who are sick.
 If you are sick then isolate yourself and maintain a distance from other family members.
 Do not just rush to doctors for even simple problems as it is time to fight with the big problem rather than minute problems.
-Follow some home remedies to boost your immunity so that your body’s ability to fight with disease increases.
+Follow some home remedies to boost your immunity so that your body’s ability to fight disease increases.

-- Apart from that, you can prevent attacks of viruses like coronavirus by following Govt. & health authorities orders.
+- Apart from that, you can prevent attacks of viruses like coronavirus by following Govt. & health authorities’ orders.

 - Stay away from people who are sick with an infectious illness like the flu or strep throat.

 - Wash your hands frequently with soap & water for 20 seconds or with alcohol sanitizer or with Haldi decoction.